sonigy/YCS/README.md

 ## Instructions

 1) Open video on YouTube
-2) Find the YCS extension under the video and click the button "Load all" or choose to load the categories you want and wait for loading
+2) Find the YCS extension under the current video and click the button "Load all" or choose to load the categories
 3) Write the search query, press Enter or click the button Search

 ## Requirements specification: